Navigating Career Choices After Class 10: The Dipstick Method

 5. Flexibility Check — Preparing for an Uncertain Future

 In today’s world, the best choices are not the “safest”—they are the most flexible.
+Ask:

 Does this path allow future pivots?